thaddavis/crewai_and_agentops_script/video_script/1/1_devcontainer_setup.md

 Here we have an empty folder somewhere on our computer as our starting point...

-First, we're going to set ourselves up so we have a solid foundation to build on top of...
+First, we're going to set ourselves up so we have a solid foundation to build this CrewAI application on top of...

-This is the 1st set of files we'll add to this empty folder...
+Or I should say, I find this foundation to be very solid but let me know what you think in the comments...

 project_root/
 ├── .devcontainer/
 │   └── devcontainer.json
 └── Dockerfile.dev

+(PAUSE)

+Let's start by adding the following folder and files to this empty project

 mkdir .devcontainer
 touch .devcontainer/devcontainer.json
 touch Dockerfile.dev

-If you've never seen these files before, they're related to a popular tool called "Docker"

-To stay beginner-friendly we'll avoid getting too technical, but just know, that we're using Docker to stay organized.

 ## `devcontainer.json` file